FakeBlubba/FakeBlubba/README.md

 ---

 I build AI-powered backend systems for enterprise clients.
-My day-to-day is RAG pipelines, LLM orchestration, agentic architectures, and cloud infrastructure on AWS — deployed in production for companies like A2A, Generali, and Volkswagen Financial Services.
+My day-to-day is RAG pipelines, LLM orchestration, agentic architectures, and cloud infrastructure on AWS.

-Currently @ **Reply Neurons**, Turin.

 ---

 ## What I work on